joehowells/morland-cipher/README.md

 ### Finding the Key

-The task is to identify the column ordering (key) that maximises the sum of terms in the transition matrix.
+Given the matrix above, the aim is now to identify the column ordering (key) that maximises the sum of the selected terms in the matrix.

 This problem can be modelled as a directed graph: the nodes represent columns, the edges represent possible transitions between them, and the edge weights correspond to the (log‑OE) likelihood of each transition.
 The most likely key then corresponds to the path that visits every node exactly once while maximising the total edge weight.